jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 Advantage of Deep Learning: Multiple non-linear transformations

-Source: Raschka & Mirjalili, 2019, Rosenblatt, 1958,  Rumelhart et al., 1986
+Source: Raschka & Mirjalili (2019), Rosenblatt (1958),  Rumelhart et al., (1986)

-Notes: The idea of building a artifical object similar to the human brain that can learn somethings dates back to the ideas of McCulloch and Pitt in the 1940s.
-The fundamental methods is a perceptron, developed by Rosenblatt in 1958.
-Mathematically speaking it is the weighted sum of the inputs used in a non-linear mathematical function to map some output.
-In the AI Winter, the technology was not extensivley researched as computational costs were high and other machine learning algorithms performed better.
+Notes: The idea of building an artifical object similar to the human brain that can learn somethings dates back to the ideas of McCulloch and Pitt in the 1940s.
+The fundamental method is a perceptron, developed by Rosenblatt in 1958.
+Mathematically speaking, it is the weighted sum of the inputs used in a non-linear mathematical function to map some output.
+In the AI Winter, the technology was not extensively researched as computational costs were high, and other machine learning algorithms performed better.
 This changed with the development of backpropagation in 1986, which is used until today to train a neural network.
-Neural networks got in the last years again attention as with the increasing computing power and the usage of Graphical processing units (GPUs) more complex neural networks could be trained with almost human performance or surpassing it in some applications.
+Neural networks got in the last years again attention as with the increasing computing power, and the usage of Graphical processing units (GPUs), more complex neural networks could be trained with almost human performance or surpassing it in some applications.
 The advantage compared to classical machine learning algorithms are that deep learning models can model complex non-linear relationships between input and output to increase the prediction performance.

 ---